jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 To install the Rust programming language first:  ```curl https://sh.rustup.rs -sSf | sh``` and then follow the step to build Rust based version of the coreutils here: [https://github.com/uutils/coreutils](https://github.com/uutils/coreutils "Build Core-utils").

 ### Installing VirtualBox Guest Additions Package

+You may have noticed that when a guest VM is successfully installed the screen resolution may be very small and the mouse integration features are not working.
+By default VirtualBox doesn't know what your host systems underlying hardware is.
+So it guesses by providing a lowest common denominator set of hardware drivers, usually for pretty old, but well known set of hardware.
+In order to install higher quality drivers to enable more features VirtualBox provides something called *"guest additions"* to enable exclusive features that are not normally available in an operating system.
+These features include things such as shared folders, cut and paste support, and even support for multiple monitors and higher resolutions.

+VirtualBox Guest Additions can be installed by selecting an installed virtual machine and selecting the menu item under __DEVICES__ then select the "Insert Guest Additions CD Image."
+For Windows and Mac as the guest VM OS this is a pretty straight forward install - the attached Guest Additions ISO appears within the VM and you simply double click it and run through the menu, reboot, and new features are added.
+For Linux you need to compile these extensions into the kernel and some extra tools are needed.

 > "The Guest Additions are designed to be installed inside a virtual machine after the guest operating system has been installed.
 They consist of device drivers and system applications that optimize the guest operating system for better performance and usability." [https://www.virtualbox.org/manual/ch04.html](https://www.virtualbox.org/manual/ch04.html "Source")